mattwojo/webvr/webvr-docs/essentials.md

 It is helpful to bind a keyboard button, such as 'E', to the control.

 The button should have one of 3 possible states:
-- __enabled__: Visible and white.
+- **enabled** -  Visible and white.
 Clicking will make a call to requestPresent.
-- __disabled__: Visible but greyed.
+- **disabled** - Visible but greyed.
 Clicking will perform a no-op, or display a message directing the user to plug in a headset.
-- __hidden__: Invisible.
+- **hidden** - Invisible.

 The logic to determine which of these three states the button is in is summarized below, with some reference javascript code:
 - If [`navigator.getVRDisplays`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getVRDisplays) method DOESN'T EXIST, hide the button.
 - If `navigator.getVRDisplays` method EXISTS, show the button
   - If promise fulfils with 0 displays, disable the button.
-  - If promise fulfils with 1 (or more) VRDisplays, enable the button.
+  - If promise fulfils with 1 (or more) [`VRDisplays`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplay), enable the button.
   - If promise rejects, hide the button.

 ```javascript